scala/scala3/docs/docs/reference/contextual/extension-methods.md

 So `circle.circumference` translates to `CircleOps.circumference(circle)`, provided
 `circle` has type `Circle` and `CircleOps` is given  (i.e. it is visible at the point of call or it is defined in the companion object of `Circle`).

-### Given Instances Defining Only Extension Methods
+### Given Instances for Extension Methods

-Given instances that define extension methods can also be defined without a parent clause.
+Given instances that define extension methods can also be defined without a parent.
 E.g.,

 ```scala
 given stringOps: {